hdumcke/mini_pupper_testig/README.md

 prepare_sd.py

 And answer the questions.
-At the end eject your SD card, stick itto mini pupper, boot minipupper and wait until the IP address is shown on the LCD.
+At the end eject your SD card, stick it into Mini Pupper, boot Mini Pupper and wait until the IP address is shown on the LCD.

 ### Hosted by MangDang